ncbdrck/reactorx200_ros_reacher/README.md

 To simulate the task, you need to install the **MultiROS** package.
 Please follow the instructions in the [MultiROS repository](https://github.com/ncbdrck/multiros) to install MultiROS.

-### 3. Rx200 Robot repository
+### 3. Rx200 Robot Repository

 You can download the official repository of the Rx200 robot from [here](https://github.com/Interbotix/interbotix_ros_manipulators) and follow the instructions to install it.

-Furthermore, you can also follow the instructions in the [Rx200 official Documentation](https://docs.trossenrobotics.com/interbotix_xsarms_docs/ros_interface/ros1/software_setup.html) to install the related ros packages.
+Furthermore, you can also follow the instructions in the [Rx200 Official Documentation](https://docs.trossenrobotics.com/interbotix_xsarms_docs/ros_interface/ros1/software_setup.html) to install the related ros packages.

 At the moment, these are the installation instructions for the Rx200 robot with ROS Noetic on Ubuntu 20.04: